coffee-clang/cup/docs/design/SECURITY.md

 - names do not collide after ASCII case folding or file/directory normalization;
 - depth, per-file size and total resource limits remain within bounds.

-On POSIX, relative symbolic links are an additional admitted object type.
-Their targets must remain lexically inside the package, and a symbolic link cannot be used as the parent of a later archive write.
-CUP otherwise preserves producer-owned link topology without requiring every link to resolve, terminate at a regular file or be acyclic.
-Declared executable entries are validated separately through the real filesystem and must resolve to executable regular files physically beneath the package root.
-Windows continues to reject symbolic links in package content.
-Raw hard-link entries remain unsupported because the producer normalizes them to independent regular files.
+On POSIX, relative symbolic links are an additional archive object type.
+During extraction their targets need only remain lexically inside the package, and a symbolic link cannot be used as the parent of a later archive write.
+Complete link resolution is a later integrity
+check: every finalized symbolic link must resolve inside the package to a regular file, and declared executable entries must resolve to executable regular files.
+Windows rejects symbolic links in package content.
+Raw hard-link entries remain unsupported because the producer materializes them as independent regular files before publication.

 Regular files and directories are created without following pre-existing links.
 Existing unexpected objects cause a failure instead of being reused.
 Size and format checks are repeated here because extraction is a new decoder/read/write pass, not a second validation of an unchanged in-memory result.

-The extracted package is not installed immediately. cup first validates the package root, the semantic identity in `info.txt` and every declared executable entry.
-POSIX entry resolution may cross only package-owned symbolic links and must terminate at a regular executable physically beneath that root; Windows keeps no-reparse entry traversal.
+The extracted package is not installed immediately. cup validates the package root, `info.txt` identity/common schema and declared executable entries, then verifies the complete staged tree against `manifest.txt`.
+That integrity pass also resolves every POSIX manifest link inside the package to a regular file.
+Windows keeps no-reparse traversal.
 Validation and publication operate on one fresh private staging directory while the command holds exclusive CUP mutation authority; publication refuses a pre-existing installed destination.

 ## Filesystem identity